-Periods of adverse weather that could impact dam safety may require additional staff to be oncall or prepared to execute response actions.
-The IRWD Operations Manager, in collaboration with the dam operator will make staffing recommendations to IRWD leadership during times of predicted adverse weather.
+Periods of adverse weather that have the ability to impact dam safety may require additional staff to be on-call or prepared to execute response actions.
+The Director of Water Operations, in collaboration with the dam operator will make staffing recommendations to IRWD leadership during times of predicted adverse weather.
 Response time to an emergency situation may be lengthened by 30 minutes during periods of adverse weather.
-If the primary access to the site is affected by a dam failure, there is only foot access to the site.
-See Section 7.3 for access points and directions.
+The dam site has vehicle access at four locations.
+If the primary access to the site is affected by dam failure inundation or heavy rains, there are two other access points that may be used (see Section 7.3 for access points and directions).